Last Updated on December 18, 2021 by Oddmund Groette

 If you buy above a moving average, you can use the same moving average as a stop-loss.
 Thus, you are using a dynamic stop loss because the moving average obviously fluctuates with the price of the instrument you are trading.
 It’s normally trend-following strategies that use averages as stop-losses.

 Moving averages are mostly used as a filter for other indicators or variables.
-For example, if the S&P 500 is above the 200 day-average, it’s bullish, and bearish if it’s below the average.
+For example, if the S&P 500 is above the 200-day moving average, it’s bullish, and bearish if it’s below the average.
 Some analysts claim markets show different price behavior depending on where the price is compared to a certain moving average.
 Do quantified tests verify this?
 Let’s do some testing:

 The table below shows the average gain in percent in the S&P 500 from close to close when it’s over or below the n-day moving average: